cinnData/MLearning/Assignments/[MLA-04] Assignment 4.md

 Q2.
 Develop a **gradient boosting classifier** for these data, extracted from the `xgboost` class `XGBClassifier()`.
 Take into account that, with hundreds of columns, a gradient boosting model may be much slower to train than a random forest model with the same tree size and number of trees.
 A model with 100 trees and a size similar to those shown in this example can take one hour to train (less with XGBoost), though you may find a speed-up by increasing the **learning rate**.

 Q3.
 Create a single feature matrix for the whole MNIST data set and extract ten clusters from it, using the **$k$-means** method.
 Which is the digit that is better matched by one of the clusters?
 Can you assign a digit to every cluster?

+## Submission

+1. Submit, through Blackboard, a readable and printable report responding these questions and explaining what you have done, including Python input and output.
+This can be a Word document, a PDF document or a Jupyter notebook (.ipynb).

+2. Put your name on top of the document.

+## Deadline

+March 10 (Sunday), 24:00.